atrinix/Online-Course-Registration-Database/README.md

 sectionID = Name of a section studentID = name of a student courseID = name of a course

-Specific parameteres listed in the server.
+*Specific parameters listed in the server.*